vanadiuz/table-reservation/readme.md

 ## Features

-A few of the things you can do with GitPoint:
+A few of the things you can do with Table Reservation:

 * Selectable tables for reservations
 * THERE ARE NO COLLISIONS, i.e. one table can't be reserved by different people simultaneously.